naomiTempAccount/FullStackAssessment/README.md

 This App uses the Material UI ['Material-UI](https://mui.com/material-ui/) and some of the components are taken from examples

 ## Getting Started

-First, run the development server:
+Go into the `/stackline-app` directory and run the development server:

 ```bash
 npm run dev